How To Draw Velocity Time Graph From Position Time Graph In 2 Minutes – Learn The Secret Physicists Use!

 A: Because the convention is that upward (positive) values represent motion in the chosen forward direction, while downward (negative) values indicate motion opposite that direction.

 That’s it.
-In real terms, you’ve got the full toolbox: read slopes, mark zeroes, respect signs, and double‑check with areas.
-That's why next time you stare at a squiggly position‑time plot, you’ll know exactly how to pull a clean velocity‑time graph out of it—no magic, just a few measured lines and a bit of mental math.
+You’ve got the full toolbox: read slopes, mark zeroes, respect signs, and double‑check with areas.
+Think about it: next time you stare at a squiggly position‑time plot, you’ll know exactly how to pull a clean velocity‑time graph out of it—no magic, just a few measured lines and a bit of mental math.
 Happy graphing!

 5️⃣ Common Pitfalls and How to Dodge Them